 These knives are essential for your first year at college.
 They can carve, cut, and trim various ingredients you’re working with — and as a bonus, they’re easy to store and will take up very little space in your already too-little dorm room.

-Besides your new roommate, aluminum foil is your new best friend in college.
+Besides your new roommate, aluminum foil is your new best friend at college.
 With its malleable shape it can become an impromptu roasting pan, baking sheet, chip bowl, colander, and, of course, can be used as a replacement for those missing Tupperware lids.

 Chopsticks are not just for Chinese take-out.
 In college, they’re a multi-purpose utensil; you can use them as salad tongs or even drink stirrers.
-Invest in a restaurant quality pair so that they’ll last you the semester.
+Invest in a restaurant quality pair so that they’ll last you through the semester.

 A small blender can come in handy when trying to eat healthy by helping you make shakes or smoothies, and they even give you a hand when you just don’t want to mince garlic and onions with a knife.